Online Education | The Challenge of Pain - 2013

 - Describe current perspectives on pain.

-- Discuss the evidence-based management of back pain.
+- Discuss the relationship between exercise and management of back pain.

-- Critically examine the evidence evaluating chronic opioid therapy in chronic non-cancer pain.
+- Critically examine the evidence evaluating chronic cancer-related pain in cancer survivors.

 - Historical perspective on pain